Frequently Asked Questions

 – All our passes are offered with the option to buy E-gloo insurance, which we highly recommend.

-Chamonix ski pass frequently asked questions Disclaimer – This selection of frequently asked questions and answers are published without guarantees regarding factual correctness, accuracy, current validity or any assurance that you can rely upon.
+Disclaimer – This selection of frequently asked questions and answers are published without guarantees regarding factual correctness, accuracy, current validity or any assurance that you can rely upon.
 They are for general guidance only and you should make separate enquiries of official sources before making any decisions.
-We do make best efforts to keep this section up to date in your service.
+We do make best efforts to keep this section up to date.

 About Chamonix Ski Passes